pxlsspace/Pxls/developer.md

 });
 ```

-Your function's return value is can be a jQuery object or a string that will be wrapped in a span element.
+Your function's return value can either be a jQuery object or a string (later wrapped in a `span`).